The Bachelorette (American TV series) season 8: Contestants

 On May 1, 2012, 25 contestants were revealed.
-Biographical information according to ABC official series site, which gives first names only, plus footnoted additions.
+Biographical information according to ABC's official series site, which gives first names only, plus footnoted additions.
 Ages stated are at time of contest.

 Future appearances

 The Bachelor

-Sean Lowe was chosen as the lead of the seventeenth season of The Bachelor.
-Arie Luyendyk Jr. was chosen as the lead of the twenty-second season of The Bachelor.
+Sean Lowe was chosen as the lead of season 17 of The Bachelor.

+Arie Luyendyk Jr. was chosen as the lead of season 22 of The Bachelor.

 Bachelor Pad

 Chris Bukowski, Kalon McMahon, and Tony Pieper returned for the third season of Bachelor Pad.
-McMahon and his partner, Lindzi Cox, were eliminated during week 6, finishing in 5th place.
+McMahon and his partner, Lindzi Cox, were eliminated in week 6, finishing in 5th place.
 Pieper and his partner, Blakeley Jones, were eliminated at the beginning of week 7, finishing in 4th place.
 Bukowski and his partner, Sarah Newlon, finished as the runners-up.

 The Bachelorette

-Bukowski returned for the tenth season of The Bachelorette during night one.
-However, Bachelorette Andi Dorfman decided she didn't want to meet him.
+Bukowski returned for season 10 of The Bachelorette during night one.
+However, Bachelorette Andi Dorfman decided she didn't want to meet him, and he was sent home.